Reading time: 3 minutes

 The primary differences between the two types of tea are harvesting, processing, flavor profile and how and when to drink.

-- Harvesting: All teas come from the same plant, camellia sinensis, but the most prized pu’er are hand plucked from wild trees in Yunnan that are more than a century old.
+All teas come from the same plant, camellia sinensis, but the most prized pu’er are hand plucked from wild trees in Yunnan that are more than a century old.
 These tea trees are of large leaf type, the size of which is also apparent in the loose leaf and tea cake forms.
-In contrast, famous green teas are grown in different regions of China and Japan (i.e. Henan, Jiangsu, Anhui, Zhejiang, Uji)
+In contrast, famous green teas are grown in different regions of China and Japan (i.e. Henan, Jiangsu, Anhui, Zhejiang, Uji).
+At Mansa, we focus on handpicked pu'er tea from the ancient tea mountains in Yunnan.

-- Processing: Both raw pu’er and green tea follow a similar processing method.
+Both raw pu’er and green tea follow a similar processing method.
 After the leaves are harvested, they wither, then they are pan-fired or steamed and rolled.
 Only the last step varies: most green teas are dried with hot air whereas pu’er is dried in the sunshine.
 The sunshine affects the taste and the aging profile of raw pu’er.
 Raw pu’er is also typically compressed into a tea cake form after it is dried.
+The end-to-end process of making pu'er is much more laborious than many commercialized teas.

-- Flavor: Flavor profile of pu’er changes over time as it ages.
+Flavor profile of pu’er changes over time as it ages.
 For example, young raw pu’er can have a slightly bitter taste, which eases as it ages.
 Pu’er teas can also have earthy or green vegetal flavors.
 Green teas can be described as bittersweet, floral, oceany and more depending on where it was grown and processed.
+Mansa's aged teas are ready to be enjoyed without further aging.
+For example, our Jade Pu'er collection is made up of young raw pu'er teas that do not have much bitterness to them and can be brewed as is.

-- How to Brew: Pu’er is best enjoyed using boiling temperature water and gong fu brewing style to enjoy the flavors over multiple brews.
+Pu’er is best enjoyed using boiling temperature water and gong fu brewing style to enjoy the flavors over multiple brews.
+Gongfu brewing requires higher tea leaves to water ratio and allows tea drinkers to enjoy the change in flavor over multiple brews.
 On the other hand, green tea is best brewed using a serving pitcher without a lid and lower temperature water (140-190 degrees depending on the variety) to avoid burning the leaves.

-- When to Drink: Green tea should be sipped as fresh as possible since the flavors can disappear over time.
+Green tea should be sipped as fresh as possible since the flavors can disappear over time.
 Raw pu'er, however, can be aged without having its flavors disappear.
 In fact, aging often allows a deeper flavor profile to develop making no two cups the same.
+Note that pu'er should be aged in a carefully controlled environment to ensure its optimal flavors unfold over time.

 Where to Buy Pu’er Tea